Keyboard shortcuts

 Press Esc to hide this help

-hotpath can monitor Tokio runtime performance by polling tokio::runtime::RuntimeMetrics on a dedicated background thread.
-This gives you visibility into worker thread utilization, task scheduling metrics, and queue depths without modifying your async code.
+hotpath monitors Tokio runtime performance by polling tokio::runtime::RuntimeMetrics on a dedicated background thread.
+This gives you visibility into tokio-runtime-worker thread utilization, task scheduling, and global/local queue depths without modifying your async code.

 Setup